ironbunny-ib/OverTimeGithub/README.md

 # OverTimeGithub
 #### everbody, **RISE!** : )
-<br>OT has 3 branches today on 28-Jun-2020 : Last Update(21-May-2020) : First Date(21-May-2020)
+<br>OT has 4 branches today on 28-Jun-2020 : Last Update(21-May-2020) : First Date(21-May-2020)
 <br>
  - Tech
  - Product
  - Marketing
+ - Finance
 <br>

-I intend to opensource all three.
+I intend to opensource all four.
 Truth be told, I am not really sure how to do this, but I have ideas and will try them.<br><br>
 ![Image of OpenSourcing](/assets/pictures/Opensourcing.svg)